Supplier Terms and Conditions

 Time is of the essence, and deliveries shall be made both in quantities and at times specified in Buyer’s schedules.
 Buyer shall not be required to make payment for goods delivered to Buyer that are in excess of quantities specified in Buyer’s delivery schedules.
 Buyer may change the rate of scheduled shipments or direct temporary suspension of scheduled shipments, neither of which shall entitle Seller to a modification of the price for goods or services covered by the Purchase Orders.
 Where quantities and/or delivery schedules are not specified, Seller shall deliver goods in such quantities and times as Buyer may direct in subsequent releases.
 At Buyer’s option (but not as Buyer’s exclusive remedy): (a) a charge of up to $5000 may be levied against Seller for each part number that does not meet the prescribed delivery date on the Purchase Orders; and (b) subject to the provisions of these Terms, a charge of $25,000 per day may be levied against Seller if any late delivery results in a line down situation at Buyer’s business.

 If Seller’s acts or omissions result in Seller’s failure to meet Buyer’s delivery requirements and Buyer requires a more expeditious method of transportation for the goods than the transportation method originally specified by Buyer, Seller shall ship the goods as expeditiously as possible using the more expeditious method directed by Buyer, all at Seller’s sole expense.
-In the event that Seller refuses to use a more expeditious method as directed by Buyer, Buyer may, at its option, arrange for such shipping methods as Buyer deems necessary to meet the delivery requirements and recover all related expenses from Seller.
+In the event that Seller refuses to use a more expeditious method as directed by Buyer, Buyer may, at its option, arrange for such shipping methods as Buyer deems necessary to meet the delivery requirements and recover all related expenses from Seller or cancel the applicable Purchase Order upon written notice to Seller, without liability.
+Unless otherwise expressly agreed to by the Parties in writing, Seller may not make partial shipments of goods to Buyer.

 Buyer reserves the right, at any time, to direct changes, or cause Seller to make changes, to drawings and specifications of the goods or to otherwise change the scope of the work covered by any Purchase Order, including work with respect to such matters as inspection, testing or quality control, and Seller agrees to promptly make such changes.
-Any difference in price or time for performance resulting from such changes shall be equitably adjusted by Buyer after receipt of documentation in such form and detail as Buyer may direct.
+Any difference in price or time for performance resulting from such changes may be equitably adjusted by Buyer, in Buyer’s sole discretion, after receipt of documentation in such form and detail as Buyer may direct.
 Failure of the Parties to agree on the amount of, or need for, an equitable adjustment shall not constitute grounds for Seller to suspend or terminate performance of its obligations under the Contract.
-Seller may not make any change in design, processing, packing, shipping, or place of delivery without Buyer’s written approval.
+Seller may not make any change in design, processing, packing, shipping, or place of delivery without Buyer’s written approval, subject to Buyer’s sole discretion.
 Any changes to any Purchase Order or these Terms shall be made only in accordance with the applicable requirements set forth in these Terms.

 Seller acknowledges that Buyer will not perform incoming inspections of the goods, and waives any rights to require Buyer to conduct such inspections.
 To the extent Buyer rejects goods as nonconforming, the quantities under any Purchase Orders will automatically be reduced, unless Buyer otherwise notifies Seller.
 Seller will not replace quantities so reduced until directed to by Buyer under a new purchase order or schedule from Buyer.
 Nonconforming goods will be held by Buyer in accordance with Seller’s instructions at Seller’s risk.
 Seller’s failure to provide written instructions within 10 days, or such shorter period as may be commercially reasonable under the circumstances, after notice of nonconformity shall entitle Buyer, at Buyer’s option, to charge Seller for storage and handling or to dispose of the goods (at Seller’s expense) without liability to Buyer.
 Payment for nonconforming goods shall not constitute an acceptance of them, nor shall it limit or impair Buyer’s right to seek any legal or equitable remedy related to the nonconforming goods, or relieve Seller from responsibility for latent or obvious defects.